Quickly create your Missouri Health Care Directive and Living Will

 Follow these steps:

-Your health care directive and living will is a type of advance health care directive (“advance directive“).
+Your health care directive is a type of advance care directive (“advance directive“).
 It is a legal document you can use to make future care decisions in advance of medical incapacity.
-As part of your health care directive and living will, you should decide whether you would refuse the administration of death-prolonging procedures in the event of an incurable, terminal condition.
+As part of your health care directive, you should decide whether you would refuse the administration of death-prolonging procedures in the event of an incurable, terminal condition.

 It can be unpleasant to consider this scenario.
 But it can give you peace of mind knowing that you have made your wishes on end-of-life medical procedures clear.
 If you have any trouble with these difficult decisions, it may help to discuss them with your loved ones or a trusted medical provider.

-In Missouri, you may choose a healthcare agent to make medical decisions on your behalf just in case you become unable to do so.
-The legal document you use to designate your healthcare agent is called a durable power of attorney for health care (a “POA”).
-The power of attorney document is another type of advance directive you may wish to have, in addition to a living will.
+In Missouri, you may choose a health care agent to make medical decisions on your behalf just in case you become unable to do so.
+The legal document you use to designate your health care agent is called a durable power of attorney for health care (a “POA”).
+The power of attorney document is another type of advance directive you may wish to have, in addition to a health care directive.

 - Your attending physician or their employee